Hormonal treatments lower the levels of sex hormones in the body. These hormones are oestrogen and progesterone in women and testosterone in men.

-Bisphosphonates work for post menopausal women taking the breast cancer hormone therapy called aromatase inhibitors.
+Bisphosphonates work for post menopausal women taking a type of hormone therapy called aromatase inhibitors for breast cancer.

 Bisphosphonates can maintain bone strength and may also help to prevent breast cancer from spreading to the bones.
 Studies are looking at whether taking bisphosphonates can help people with breast or prostate cancer to live longer.